-Our stop in Delhi was a little shorter than anticipated, but we managed to fill our bellies in several unique ways.
+Our stop in Delhi, India, was a little shorter than anticipated, but we managed to fill our bellies in several unique ways.
 In addition to being spoiled by the chefs at the JW Marriott Delhi, we took a traditional Indian cooking class, in a family’s home.

 We had been fed so much food in our first 36 hours at the Delhi Marriott, that I was looking forward to escaping the hotel for a Sunday night dinner that I hoped would not involve 10 or more courses.
 A home cooked meal with an Indian family was the perfect way to check out the local food scene.

 Any time we are invited into someone’s home in a new country, I start to get a little giddy.
 When the average tourist only sees inside a hotel room when traveling, seeing a local apartment or home, to see how people live, is a truly unique experience.

 We met our guide, Komal, a recent university student, in central Delhi.
 She escorted us to her family’s home, in a suburb of Delhi.
 I realized quickly that this was an area of Delhi we never would have seen otherwise, without our friendly escort.